Nevada Court Records

 - Defendant’s plea

-- Findings, terms of settlements, and final judgements
+- Findings, terms of settlements, and final judgments

 - Post-trial arrangements